vbookshelf/Simplistic-Epileptic-Seizure-Detector-with-Alarm/README.md

 ### How this works

 1- Google MediaPipe has a Pose model that outputs 32 body landmarks.
-Each landmark has an x,y coordinate with the origin (0,0) in the top left corner of the image.
+Each landmark has an (x,y,z) coordinate.
 The model runs on a CPU.
 This is an example of the output:

 <br>
 <img src="https://github.com/vbookshelf/Simplistic-Epileptic-Seizure-Detector-with-Alarm/blob/main/images/key-points.png" width="300"></img>